What is Comporta Portugal known for?

 Comporta’s port on stilts

-Continue your walk through the charming alleys of the village of Comporta.
-The white houses with their thatched roofs, the storks perched on the chimneys, and the beautiful church make this an enchanting place.
+Continue your walk and visit Comporta village.
+Its whitewashed and blue-blue streets are charming.
+The houses with their thatched roofs, the storks perched on the chimneys, and the beautiful church make this an enchanting place.

 Sit in the small square at the entrance to Comporta to have brunch at Be Comporta restaurant.
 A nice colourful place where the cuisine is tasty and healthy.